How to Tell if Your Dog Has Cancer? 8 Common Signs

 If your dog appears weak for long periods of time or collapses suddenly, then it might be an indicator of cancer.
 Abnormal growths inside a dog’s body can impact its bodily function, resulting in a much weaker state.

+A general sign that can tell you if your dog has cancer is if they’re lethargic.
 Your dog might also appear easily fatigued.
 This is often seen after some physical activity, which is commonly referred to as exercise intolerance.

 This includes cancers such as: